Veterans Living Abroad: Dominican Republic

 Should you buy or rent?

 It’s better to rent initially when moving abroad most of the time.
 I still rent and I’ve been here for years because it’s simpler.
 But you’ve got full property rights as a foreigner in the Dominican Republic.
 I would strongly recommend going through a trusted and Veteran friendly agent like my friend Ingrid out in Las Terrenas at Eliun Real Estate if you want to buy.
-If you need other recommendations or advice you can hit me up.
+There are lots of great international realtors on the island and lots of competition.
+Work with someone that feels good for you and make sure you meet with a few realtors before deciding on one.

 Facebook Groups To Scope Out